-voltage and frequency is followed.
+Verify that the instrument specification for proper line voltage and frequency is followed.
 Observe local electrical codes when connecting power to the monitor.

-3.4 ELECTRICAL I/O CONNECTIONS
+3.4.
+ELECTRICAL I/O CONNECTIONS

 The I/O connectors are located internally in the instrument.
 See Figure 3-4 for their locations.
-Connection to these terminals is usually made via a conduit connection.
+Connection to these terminals is usually made via a conduit connection to the enclosure.
 There are two conduit penetrations on the enclosure, and an additional penetration can be added to one of the walls of the enclosure if needed.